-Any time you inherit assets, it’s an appreciated windfall.
+Any time you inherit assets, it's an appreciated windfall.
 However, there are times when an unexpected windfall comes with strings attached.
-This is the case when you inherit an IRA.
-The rules governing the inheritance of an IRA depend on whether you have a traditional or a Roth account and whether or not you’re the spouse of the deceased IRA owner.
+This is the case when you Inherited IRAs.
+The rules governing the inheritance of an IRA depend on whether you have a traditional or a Roth account and whether or not you're the spouse of the deceased IRA owner.

 Here are some important details you need to know about inheriting a Roth IRA.

 In this Article: